NanoComp/meep/doc/docs/FAQ.md

 ### Does Meep support adjoint-based optimization?

-Not currently but work is underway to add support for this feature with expected release in early 2019 (issue [#600](https://github.com/NanoComp/meep/pull/600)).
+Almost.
+There is currently a [pull request](https://github.com/NanoComp/meep/pull/795) for this feature which will be merged soon.